 In any of these cases, it’s a sign that searchers may have a poor experience, and may not want to trust the content that’s provided.
 Why would Google want to rank a site like that prominently in its search results?
 It’s generally bad for everyone involved.
 Repairing these missing or broken href items isn’t difficult.
 A web programming team simply has to put the right link in the right place.

 However, that can be tougher than it sounds for a couple of reasons.
 First, the problematic links have to be identified in the first place, and that means going deep into the code to look for problems.
-And second, those links have to be repaired one-by-one, ensuring they point in the right direction.
+And second, those links have to be repaired one by one, ensuring they point in the right direction.
 Usually, when you have one missing or faulty href, you have several.
-Spotting them and making repairs can be an meticulous process.
+Spotting them and making repairs can be a meticulous process.

 Internal Links With No Valid Destinations